CYPRESS TRIMMING: USEFUL TIPS

 Cypress is easy to shape if you follow our trimming tips.
 For hedges, a trapezoidal shape – wider at the bottom, narrower at the top – is perfect for ensuring that all parts of the plant receive consistent light, so it can grow well and remain dense.

-Beware of cutting too far when shaping your cypress: they does not forgive having their old wood cut into.
+Beware of cutting too far when shaping your cypress: they do not forgive having their old wood cut into.
 Unlike yew, cherry laurel and box, conifers such as thuja and cypress do not produce new growth after excessive pruning.
 The affected spots usually remain bare and unsightly.
 So you should proceed with caution and only lightly cut the stems.
 You can achieve uniform results on this plant by using your trimmer from top to bottom; this method prevents the flexible branches from bending away from the blade.

 Ladder leaning against a tall cypress hedge under a blue sky